bourdakos1/typescript-todo/README.md

 **options**
 - `root`: If `true`, eslint stops looking for `eslintrc` files in parent directories.
 It's good practice to have this set in the root of your project.
-- `extends`: A list of eslint configs to extend from.
+- `extends`: A list of eslint configs from which to extend.
 These configs have a recommended set of rules enabled.
 Additionally `@typescript-eslint` enables the custom parser we installed.
 - `rules`: An optional list of additional rules to turn on/off.

 > **Note:** We turned off `prefer-const` which is a [highly debated topic](https://overreacted.io/on-let-vs-const/).
 It requires you to